 The first signs of learning difficulties

 For children younger than 5 years old, we’ve detailed the signs of learning difficulties below.
-However, we must stress, do not despair.
-You must develop patience, observe your child, and see how they develop.
-The signs are:

 - Having motor problems such as writing, tearing, walking, cutting, buttoning, zipping, or tying laces.